pierre-roth/rstar-arc/weekly_progress_report.md

   - Updated to the newest version of vllm to enable usage of the newest thinking models (updated all other libraries too)
-  - Decided on trying to fine tune the initial policy LLM with data generated from a thinking model (QwQ-32B) -
+  - Decided on trying to fine tune the initial policy LLM with data generated from a thinking model (QwQ-32B)
+  - Started writing code to generate bootstrapping data for the policy LLM -

 - **Issues and Questions**: